ExxaFinance/ExxaFund101-Testnet-GlobalEVM/frontend/Readme.md

 # 🧠 ExxaFund Frontend

 This module serves as the **user-facing interface** for interacting with the ExxaFund101 ecosystem.
 Built using **Next.js** and **React**, it allows users to manage their investments, track NAV, make deposits, and interact with the decentralized fund.
 This frontend is designed to work seamlessly with the **EVM-compatible** ExxaFund101 smart contracts.
+This code is supposed to get improved constantly, so it may not be the complete version we are working on.

 ---